-This structure plan has informed the GSC led SISA study which sets out the infrastructure requirements and key projects required to sustain growth both in employment space and jobs, alongside the diversification of land use to include new homes and supporting place infrastructure.
+This structure plan has informed the GCC led Strategic Infrastructure and Services Assessment (SISA) which sets out the infrastructure needs and key proposals required to sustain growth both in employment space and jobs, alongside the diversification of land use to include new homes and supporting place infrastructure.
 For each neighbourhood the report sets out a recommended sequence of actions and activities from major new infrastructure, catalytic development sites and the critical overlay of temporary and meanwhile uses.
 Following the consultation of these proposals, and integration of feedback this plan will form the basis of the ongoing evolution of this important community.